architecture-building-systems/CityEnergyAnalyst/validation/thermal_network_matrix/Results/201802_CEA-model-thermal-hydraulic-network.rst

 2. The differences in total thermal losses between CEA and Simulink over 8760 hours is around 1 MWh, which corresponds to 4% of annual heat loss.
-Since the total thermal losses over 8760 hours at the supply network accounts for 1.55% of the total heat supplied by the heating plant, the 4% difference in th thermal loss calculation is in acceptable range.
+Since the total thermal losses over 8760 hours at the supply network accounts for 1.55% of the total heat supplied by the heating plant, the 4% difference in the thermal loss calculation is in acceptable range.

 3. There are several instances where the hydraulic losses deviate more than 10% between the results from CEA and Simulink.
 This phenomeno occurs at times of low pressure losses and are most likely due to deviations in the methods used to model laminar